Sympathetic Activation in Heart Failure

 Sympathetic activation has other important effects which can be deleterious, including ventricular hypertrophy, enhanced arrhythmogenesis, and molecular and biochemical changes that lead to further dysfunction over time.

-Therefore, although sympathetic activation may play some compensatory role in the failing heart, there is considerable evidence that it actually exacerbates heart failure.
-For this reason, the use of certain beta-blockers in some forms of heart failure has been gaining in popularity because of their proven efficacy.
+Therefore, although sympathetic activation plays a compensatory role in the failing heart, there is considerable evidence that prolonged sympathetic activation exacerbates heart failure.
+For this reason, beta-blockers that block the effects of sympathetic stimulation on the heart are commonly used in the treatment of heart failure associated with systolic dysfunction.

 Arterial and venous vessels are richly innervated by sympathetic nerves.
 Activation of these nerves causes release of norepinephrine that binds primarily to post-junctional α1-adrenoceptors causing smooth muscle activation and vasoconstriction.
 Arterial vasoconstriction increases systemic vascular resistance which raises arterial pressure.
 In heart failure, particularly when cardiac output is significantly reduced, arterial vasoconstriction helps to maintain arterial pressure.
 The increased systemic vascular resistance, however, contributes to an increase in afterload on the heart, which can further depress systolic function.
 Peripheral vasoconstriction, particularly in the smaller arterioles, limits muscle perfusion during exercise thereby contributing to a decrease in exercise capacity.
 Contraction of venous vessels enhance venous return and preload, which helps to maintain stroke volume through the Frank-Starling mechanism.
 The resulting increase in venous pressure, however, can lead to peripheral edema.